English | Español

 Make sure your children understand what you want them to do with each person and place in your neighborhood – and give them the chance to practice.
 For example, coach them to walk away from a friendly person trying to talk them into coming close to look at something interesting “for just a minute” or trying to pressure them emotionally into breaking one of their safety rules.

 Kidpower recommends this five-step process to prepare children for more independence:

 - Step One.
 Make realistic assessments about your child in each situation.

 - Step Two.
 As a family, learn and practice “People Safety” skills, which are skills to help people be emotionally and physically safe with people everywhere they go.
 Practice these skills together.

 - Step Three.
 Co-pilot with your child to field-test the use of these skills in the real world.

 - Step Four.
 Conduct trial runs to rehearse independence in controlled doses with adult backup.

 - Step Five: Keep communication open with listening, ongoing checking in, and review.

-5. Teach your children about healthy boundaries.
 The reality is that anyone might touch or play with your child in an unsafe way, including other children who are curious or have poor boundaries themselves.

 To keep your children safe from abuse, be sure they understand their safety rules and know how to: